 The whole point of the story is that it should never be just about the gift.
 It should be about the giver and the recipient.
 Gifts should always be given cheerfully.
 If it is given begrudgingly, then it is not really much of a gift.
 And gifts should always be received with appreciation.
 If the thought is not appreciated, then the gift is not really deserved.
 Even though he thought it was a household appliance, my baby was determined to appreciate that gift.
 Children are amazing like that sometimes.

 And isn’t that the idea behind the whole Christmas Season…to give with love?
 And to appreciate the Gift?

-I sincerely hope that everyone got to experience some cheerful giving and receiving during these past few weeks.
+I sincerely hope that everyone gets to experience giving and receiving with a cheerful heart during the Holiday Season.
 And please know that sometimes I may lose my way, but everything I share on That One Mom, I do because I want to–not for fame or bragging rights or even the allure of six dollars for advertising!
 It’s not just my job, it’s something that brings me joy.

 Normally, I would put free printables in the Subscriber Freebie Library, but because I want everyone to remember the importance of giving and receiving with a cheerful heart, I’ve created this free 8×10 digital download for you!!
 Just click the link below the picture and print!
 (For personal use only, please.)
 And definitely sign up for my mailing list and get access to all the Subscriber Freebies in the library!

 For more thoughts on Christmas and ideas for your holiday celebrations, please visit the articles included in my Christmas section!!